Have you ever seen a rocket take off ?

-In the first week, we’ll look at the most important change you need to make, as well as implement a series of “Quick Proficiency Booster” exercises and routine changes to get you going as fast as possible.
+In the first week, we’ll look at the most important change you need to make, as well as implement a “Quick Proficiency Booster” series of exercises and routine changes to get you going as fast as possible.

 In week 3 we’ll get you set up with a structured plan for daily improvement that will get you the results you need, and look at the different types of learning exercises you’ll need to do (and the exact balance for optimal improvement).
-Mastering English requires daily learning, but it's also important to be doing the right kind of learning.

 In week 10, 11 and 12 we go deeper into your goals, and connect them to your English learning so that you’re not just learning randomly… but actually using what you learn in the real world and improving as you go.
-You'll start to think like an English speaker, and go beyond simply, dry, boring conversations and learn how to have fun in English, and use it in the way native English speakers do.

 To join MEFA you need to meet the following requirements: